 While marketing via non-mobile channels has been established for several years, marketing via mobile channels, in particular via mobile apps, which has a more dynamic competitive landscape, is a relatively new phenomena in China driven by recent innovations in mobile technologies and the growing popularity and prevalence of mobile devices and mobile apps.
-We have experienced and expect to continue to face significant competition for our mobile marketing solutions, which have resulted in a downward pricing pressure on our mobile marketing solutions.
-In addition, in light of the rising demand for marketing via mobile apps, mobile app publishers, especially popular mobile app publishers tend to command stronger bargaining power compared to their non-mobile app publisher counterparts, which has increased media costs for our mobile marketing solutions.
-Furthermore, consistent with the general industry trends for online marketing on mobile channels and on non-mobile channels, a higher percentage of marketing campaigns involving our mobile marketing solutions were conducted on a specified action (i.e., gross) basis while a higher percentage of marketing campaigns involving our other marketing solutions were conducted on a cost-plus (i.e., net) basis in 2019 compared to 2018.
-See "-Key Components of Results of Operations-Net Revenues" and "-Key Factors Affecting Our Results of Operations-Our revenue models."
-Therefore, gross profit margins for our mobile marketing solutions were significantly lower than those for our other marketing solutions for the same periods historically, and we expect the trend to continue.
-As a result, an increase in the percentage of revenue from our mobile marketing solutions may have a positive impact on our gross billing and net revenues but a negative impact on our gross profit margin.
+We have experienced and expect to continue to face significant competition for our mobile marketing solutions.
+In addition, in light of the rising demand for marketing via mobile apps, mobile app publishers, especially popular mobile apps, publishers tend to command stronger bargaining power compared to their non-mobile app publisher counterparts.
+All this have contributed to margin pressure on our marketing solutions.

-Furthermore, as we continue to focus on the growth of our mobile marketing solutions, we may, from time to time, prioritize on engaging with marketing agency clients, which may generate larger marketing spend per client compared to direct marketer clients.
+Furthermore, as we continue to focus on the growth on mobile channels, we may, from time to time, prioritize on engaging with marketing agency clients, which may generate larger marketing spend per client compared to direct marketer clients.
 On the other hand, net revenues as a percentage of gross billing and gross profit margin tend to be lower for marketing agency clients, compared to direct marketer clients.
-Marketing agency clients represented 27.7%, 28.1% and 33.9% of our clients in 2017, 2018 and 2019, respectively.
+Marketing agency clients represented 28.1%, 33.9% and 29.2% of our clients in 2018, 2019 and 2020, respectively.

-We primarily rely on third-party content distribution channels to access content distribution opportunities.
-To further expand our content distribution network, we need to develop new and enhance our existing relationships with content distribution channel partners, which depends, in part, on our ability to continually generate sufficient marketing spend from our clients on these channels, especially mobile app channels.
-We also intend to strengthen our relationships with content distribution channel partners, which depends, in part, on our ability to continually generate sufficient marketing spend from our clients on these channels, especially mobile app channels.
+We primarily rely on third-party content distribution channels to access mobile content distribution opportunities.
+To further expand our mobile content distribution network, we need to develop new and enhance our existing relationships with content distribution channel partners, which depends, in part, on our ability to continually generate sufficient marketing spend from our clients on these channels, especially mobile app channels.
 We also intend to strengthen our relationships with content distribution channel partners through technology collaboration to facilitate innovative and effective user engagement.
-In addition, in November 2018, we made a controlling investment in Myhayo, a content distribution channel and a mobile content aggregator of articles and short videos in the PRC, which presents customized feeds to users via its mobile application.
-In February 2020, we agreed to make a controlling investment in Optimal Power Limited, a wholly owned subsidiary of Creative Big Limited.
-As of the date of this annual report, we are still in the process of negotiating and finalizing the terms of a definitive agreement for this investment, and we expect to complete the investment in the second quarter of 2020.
-As part of the transaction, Creative Big Limited will inject certain premium media licensing assets into Optimal Power Limited covering a number of jurisdictions in Asia-Pacific.
+Furthermore, we are building proprietary mobile content distribution channels through inorganic growth.
+For example, in 2018, we made a controlling investment in Myhayo, a content distribution channel and a mobile content aggregator of articles and short videos in the PRC, which presents customized feeds to users via its mobile application.
+In 2020, we acquired Optimal Power Limited and its subsidiaries which certain premium media licensing assets in countries including Singapore, Greater China (including Hong Kong), Australia, India, Indonesia, Philippines and Malaysia.